 Later, especially toward the end, when Senator Jordache has to fry bigger fishies, I find myself not caring as much.
 But as I indicated at the top, we do see a believable cinematic incarnation of a truly menacing leader-member of the power elite: Charles Esteffe.
 This one man essentially controls the entire US Congress, especially the Senate.
 And Rudy becomes the man's archenemy, which is refreshing, also scary... to think all that stands between a bought Congress and the people is one honest Senator.
 It all plays out, some of it more believable, some of it less believable; I find it hard to argue that the series shouldn't have ended after episode 8.
 Candidly, I feel the writers started going through the motions, with a lot of triteness, after that point.

+I mentioned that RMPM launched the careers of many actors into overdrive, like Nolte and Strauss who became stars.
 But the one actor who stands out in RMPM, above all, and who has the maximum effect on characters in the story, is William Smith, who plays the bully Johnnie Falconetti.
 Smith plays such a pure psychotic thug it's as if he distilled the essence of deadly creepiness from every street-level hoodlum in history.
 You'll recognize him as one of the early muscular guys in movies and TV, almost always playing a bone-chilling bad guy.
 In many ways, Rich Man, Poor Man belongs to William Smith, actually quite an accomplished intellect and actor.